Kinvey/node-qassert/Readme.md

-- 1.5.0 - fix `assertionCount` incrementing for all tests, only increment it if set, change _wrap* to allow tests to be called as functions, fix tests to all have the same parent object, simplify within() implementation
+- 1.5.0 - fix `assertionCount` incrementing for all tests, only increment it if set, change _wrap* to allow tests to be called as functions, fix tests to all have the same parent object, simplify within() implementation, fix occasional clipping of last char of error message, return the actual test failure error, fix error annotation, 100% test coverage
 - 1.4.1 - fix unit tests under node that lack strictDeepEquals
 - 1.4.0 - notContains, notStrictContains
 - 1.3.0 - fix `strictContains` to be strict, new `inorder()`, 100% test coverage